 Orcas or Killer Whales

 Don’t “expect” to see Orcas although you can “hope” to see them.
 The transient killer whales that frequent our waters are constantly on the move.
 Their movements are unpredictable and random.
 At times we go weeks without seeing them so it is a bonus when we do.
 Transient killer whales are mammal hunters, their favourite meal being a young sea lion or nice plump seal, so when we do see them it can be exciting.

 We see harbor porpoises frequently during the summer months.
 Although common, they are not easy to watch.
 Unlike many porpoises and dolphins, the harbor porpoise doesn’t believe in midair summersaults.
 Seeing little, dark backs with a small fin popping up through the water’s surface – this is harbor porpoise watching.

 Once hunted to extinction on the BC coast, sea otters were reintroduced in 1969.
 Although not yet present in large numbers in Barkley Sound they are making a noticeable comeback.
-In recent years we have seen sea otters relatively frequently, at times almost daily.
+In recent years we have seen sea otters relatively frequently, in 2017 almost daily.
 Barkley Sound was historically good terrain for them so we expect the population to increase yearly.

 Late August 2017 Update: